buildkite/docs/pages/agent/v3/ssh_keys.md

 Alternatively, you can use a shorter approach to creating multiple SSH keys by adding pipeline-specific environments:

 >📘
-> Note that if you are using Elastic CI Stack for AWS, the following approach is redundant as <a href="https://github.com/buildkite/elastic-ci-stack-for-aws#build-secrets">secrets support</a> allows you to specify an SSH key per pipeline as <code>/{pipeline-slug}/private_ssh_key</code>.
+> Note that if you are using Elastic CI Stack for AWS, the following approach is redundant as the stack creates a <a href="https://buildkite.com/docs/agent/v3/elastic-ci-aws/security#build-secrets">build secrets bucket</a> and allows you to specify an SSH key per pipeline as <code>/{pipeline-slug}/private_ssh_key</code>.

-1. Add a pipeline-specific environment (for example, by using [Elastic CI Stack for AWS's secrets support](https://github.com/buildkite/elastic-ci-stack-for-aws#build-secrets) or by having an Agent environment hook that switches on the repository URL or the pipeline slug):
+1. Add a pipeline-specific environment (for example, by using [Elastic CI Stack for AWS's build secrets bucket](https://buildkite.com/docs/agent/v3/elastic-ci-aws/security#build-secrets) or by having an Agent environment hook that switches on the repository URL or the pipeline slug):

     ```bash
     GIT_SSH_COMMAND="ssh -i ~/.ssh/id_rsa_mypipeline"